Wind energy policy of the United States: State Policy

-Wind energy policy mostly comes from a state level due to the limited access to relevant federal incentives.
-Most states in the US have energy policies to help support wind energy development.
+Wind energy policy is organized on a state level, creating and more competitive market for wind energy.
 State policies offer incentives and tax credits for both producers and consumers to make wind energy more affordable.
-These tax credits are towards personal finances or property value.
 Renewable Portfolio Standard (RPS) and state grant programs are also used to increase wind energy usage in the United States.
-By using these incentives, the US can make wind power more prominent to push for renewable energy sources, in an effort to lessen its dependence on foreign oil, protect the environment, and stabilize its energy costs.
-This section outlines different financial incentives available by state, and programs designed to increase the development and use of wind power.
+By using these state incentives, the US can make better suited decisions for wind implementation based on the specific state climate policies.
+However many wind development projects are produced by private developers rather than publicly owned.
 It also displays state permitting and ordinance requirements, usually done on a county level, that are important to know before installing wind turbines.

 Tax Credits

 Tax credits for renewable energy technology support the adoption of clean energy technologies by reducing net project costs to consumers, and encouraging market acceptance of clean energy practices.
 They offer personal financial incentives and property value financial incentives for investing in renewable energy technologies like wind power.
 They can be used to exempt wind energy equipment from sales taxes to reduce capital investment.
 They can also be used to reduce property taxes for wind power facilities, or to reduce federal income taxes for qualified tax-paying owners based on the capital investments incurred in wind project development.
-At the state level, the terms of credit, the amount of credit, and the cost of the credit differs between states.
-Using state incentives and tax credits helps meet state clean energy policy objectives.

 According to the Department of Energy, tax credits are generally more valuable than an equivalent tax deduction.
 They reduce dollar-by-dollar as opposed to removing a percentage of a tax that is owed.
-They target and benefit: manufacturers, purchasers, building operators, and commercial, industrial, and residential customers.
-Tax credits and incentives appear to be most effective when linked to other policies, which is important to consider when designing state tax incentive programs to most effectively leverage the tax credits in EPAct 2005.
+Tax credits and incentives target and benefit manufacturers, purchasers, building operators, and customers, and they appear to be most effective when linked to other policies.

 Below is a table that shows tax credits by state for wind development in the United States.
 For more information on wind policy see also Database of State Incentives for Renewables & Efficiency.